Alabama execution set despite opposition from victim's kin

 James argued that Ivey’s refusal violates religious freedom laws because the Koran and the Bible “place the concept of forgiveness paramount in this situation.”

 James has acted as his own attorney in his bid to stop his execution, mailing handwritten lawsuits and appeal notices to the courts from death row.
-A lawyer on Wednesday filed the latest appeal with the U.S. Supreme Court on his behalf.
+A lawyer filed the latest appeal with the U.S. Supreme Court on his behalf Wednesday.

 James asked justices for a stay, noting the opposition of Hall’s family and arguing that Alabama did not give inmates adequate notice of their right to select an alternate execution method.

-The state argued that James waited too late to begin trying to postpone his execution and “should not be rewarded for his transparent attempt to game the system,” which lacks merit anyway.
+The state argued that James waited too late to begin trying to postpone his execution and “should not be rewarded for his transparent attempt to game the system.”
 While the feelings of the victim’s family deserve to be considered, it said, they aren’t reason for a court to delay the execution.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.